confluentinc/ksql/docs/installation/server-config/index.rst

 .. _ksql-auto-offset-reset:

 ^^^^^^^^^^^^^^^^^
-auto.offset.reset
+ksql.streams.auto.offset.reset
 ^^^^^^^^^^^^^^^^^

-Determines what to do when there is no initial offset in Kafka or if the current offset does not exist on the server.
-The default value in KSQL is ``latest``, which means all Kafka topics are read from the latest available offset.
-For example, to change it to earliest by using the KSQL command line:
+Determines what to do when a KSQL query has not committed any offsets and has thus not marked progress on its input Kafka topic(s).
+The default value in KSQL is ``latest``, which means KSQL queries will read Kafka topics from the latest available offset when they are first started.
+This means they will only process data produced after the query starts.
+To process data in input topic(s) from the first available message, set the value to ``earliest``  as follows:

 .. code:: bash

-    ksql> SET 'auto.offset.reset'='earliest';
+    ksql> SET 'ksql.streams.auto.offset.reset'='earliest';

 For more information, see :ref:`kafka_consumer` and the :cp-javadoc:`Javadoc|clients/javadocs/org/apache/kafka/clients/consumer/ConsumerConfig.html#AUTO_OFFSET_RESET_CONFIG`.